tjoskar/gitmoji-commit-hook/README.md

 # Gitmoji-commit-hook

-> Add emoji to your commits
+> Add emojis to your commits

 Start your commit message with a right emoji from [Gitmoji](https://github.com/carloscuesta/gitmoji)

-// GIF
+// Todo: add a GIF

 ## Install